crilozmar/mDOM-SN/README.md

-Warn!
-This project is discontinued since it won't ever be merge into the main branch.
+# Warn!
+This project is discontinued since it won't ever be merged into the main branch.
 Use https://github.com/crilozmar/mDOM_IceColumn instead

 # mDOM-SN
 mDOM - SNe and solar neutrinos